 The North American Envirothon Competition is held each summer and lasts for five days.
 The winning teams

 from each of 45 US states and 9 Canadian provinces vie for the title.
-Scholarship money is awarded to each member of the top 10 teams.
+Scholarship money is awarded to top scoring teams.

 Please see our Calendar page for information on the next RI Envirothon and the North American Envirothon.